2005 Red Lake shootings: Red Lake High School shooting

 The shootings lasted nine minutes.
 Weise fired a total of 59 shots during the shooting spree; 14 at his grandfather's home and 45 at the school.
 He fired 37 rounds from his grandfather's Glock handgun, 14 from his Ruger handgun, and eight from the shotgun.

 Victims

-A total of ten people, including the perpetrator, died in these events.
+A total of ten people, including the perpetrator, died in the shootings: